notepad-plus-plus/npp-usermanual/content/docs/searching.md

 * As of Notepad++ v8.2, if you hover your mouse cursor over the **Filters:** label, a helpful popup will show example syntax for you
 * Please also note that the PathMatchSpec() Windows API is being used for the **Filters**, as its behavior departs from cmd.exe wildcard parsing sometimes.
+* To find only files that have no extension, you cannot just say `*.`, because of quirks in the PathMatchSpec().
+Instead, you can search for any file that _doesn't_ have at least one letter in the extension: `!*.?*`

 The **Directory** is the containing folder for where to search.
 It has three options that affect its behavior: